Acoustic analogies with general relativity, quantum fields, and thermodynamics: Generation of sound waves in acoustic spacetime

+Both mass-energy and momentum must be conserved.
+While the dynamics of general relativity (in particular the conservation equations~(\ref{conservation_laws_Einstein_tensor})) and fluid dynamics (the Navier-Stokes equations) are generally different, an important regime in which the analogy remains kinematic and valid is for small (non-relativistic) velocities (recall also eq.~(\ref{Einstein_field_equations_linear_non-relativistic_source}) and the discussion which followed).
+In (aero)acoustics this means that the fluid particles move with velocities much below the speed of sound, not only in the sound propagation region (as in section~\ref{ch:sound_wave_in_spacetime}), but also in the source region.
+This is the case with essentially incompressible low Mach number turbulent flows.
+In general relativity this condition is satisfied by matter moving much slower than the speed of light, when mass constitutes the dominant part of mass-energy.
+Hence, in this section we extend the acoustic analogy to the sources of sound, at least in low Mach number flows.

-Type of a source of waves which is common both to general relativity and acoustics in fluids is quadrupole and it will be considered first.
-While typical quadrupole sources of gravitational waves are binary stars and black holes, aeroacoustic quadrupole is usually associated with pure instability of the fluid (which is the medium) in the form of vorticity or turbulence.
-The analogy between a rotating vortex pair and black hole binary, being closest to a pure instability of the relativistic medium - the spacetime itself, will be examined in section~\ref{ch:acoustic_binary}.
-Before that we will derive Lighthill's general scaling low for the power of an aeroacoustic quadrupole, which follows directly from the linearized Einstein field equations with a non-relativistic source.
-Although irrelevant for the theory of gravitational waves, we will show in sections~\ref{ch:pulsating_sphere} and \ref{ch:oscillating_sphere} that acoustic monopole and dipole sources are also covered by the same equations, as long as the sources are located in an essentially incompressible fluid.
+Type of a source of waves which is undoubtedly shared by general relativity and acoustics in fluids is quadrupole and therefore it will be considered first\footnote{This is rather unusual for acoustic literature, but physically well justified if unbounded fluids without external sources of sound are studied first.
+It is also interesting to notice that the aeroacoustic and relativistic theories of quadrupole wave radiation occurred in the mid-twentieth century and developed almost simultaneously, independent of each other.}.
+While typical relevant quadrupole sources of gravitational waves are binary stars and black holes, an aeroacoustic quadrupole is associated with pure instability of the unbounded fluid (the medium) in the form of vorticity or turbulence.
+The analogy between a co-rotating vortex pair and a black hole binary, being closest to a pure instability of the relativistic medium (the vacuum itself), will be examined in section~\ref{ch:acoustic_binary}.
+Before that we will derive Lighthill's general scaling low for power of an isentropic incompressible aeroacoustic quadrupole, starting with the linearized Einstein field equations with a non-relativistic source.
+This should already indicate equal nature of the quadrupole sources.
+For completeness, even though irrelevant for the theory of gravitational waves, we will show in sections~\ref{ch:pulsating_sphere} and \ref{ch:oscillating_sphere} that acoustic monopole and dipole sources can also be described (though inefficiently) by the same equations, as long as the fluid in the source region is essentially incompressible.